Can You Copy Car Keys At Home Depot

 Standard Metal Keys

-These are the keys many of us grew up with.
-They have a metal blade with grooves and notches that need to match the tumblers inside your car’s lock.
-Home Depot is excellent at duplicating these.
-You just need an existing key to make a copy from.
+These have a metal blade with grooves and notches that match the tumblers inside your car’s lock.
+Home Depot excels at duplicating these — just bring an existing working key and the Minute Key kiosk cuts a copy in under 5 minutes.

 Transponder Keys

-Starting in the mid-1990s, car manufacturers began incorporating transponder chips into car keys.
-These chips are programmed with a unique code that your car’s immobilizer system must recognize for the engine to start.
-Home Depot can copy many of these types of keys, but it’s often a two-step process:
+Starting in the mid-1990s, car manufacturers added transponder chips to keys.
+These chips communicate a unique code to your car’s immobilizer — if the code doesn’t match, the engine won’t start.
+Home Depot can copy many transponder keys in two steps:

-- Key Cutting: The metal part of the key is cut to match your original.
+• Key Cutting: The metal blade is cut to match your original.

-- Transponder Chip Cloning: A new, blank transponder chip is programmed with the unique code from your original key’s chip.
+• Transponder Chip Cloning: A new blank chip is programmed with the unique code from your original key’s chip.

 Keys They Typically CANNOT Copy